-Recommended for students who earned a grade of "B" or higher in Chemistry and a grade of "B" or higher in Algebra II.
+Recommended for students who earned a grade of "B" or higher in Chemistry Honors and Algebra II Honors or an "A" in Chemistry Academic and Algebra II Academic

 AP Physics I is a first-year algebra-based physics course which focuses on the big ideas typically included in an introductory, algebra-based college physics course.
 This course is appropriate for any highly motivated student with a desire to learn about the physical world and not just those planning further studies in science.
-While AP Physics I provides students with enduring understandings to support future advanced coursework in the sciences, the skills and strategies developed in this course are valuable for all students.
+While AP Physics I provides students with enduring understanding to support future advanced coursework in the sciences, the skills and strategies developed in this course are valuable for all students.
 Using an inquiry-based approach, students will develop critical thinking, reasoning and problem-solving skills with content knowledge and reasoning skills being equally important.
 Topics will include but may not be limited to kinematics, forces and translational dynamics; work, energy and power; linear momentum; torque and rotational dynamics; energy and momentum of rotating systems; oscillations, and fluids.
 Students will spend a minimum of 25% of course time in lab work with an emphasis on inquiry-based experiences which provide students with opportunities to demonstrate foundational physics principles while applying best science practices.
 A graphing calculator is required for this course.
 This course includes one lab period.
 Students who complete this course are expected to take the AP Examination in May at the student's expense.
 (6 periods).